MingyangL28/Winter-2026-Data-Visualization-Final-Project/README.md

 (The dashboard will automatically open in your default web browser at https://winter-2026-data-visualization-final-project-kyzeqkck3cwlbiztg.streamlit.app)

 - 🖥️ Dashboard Tabs Breakdown
-  - 📍 County Profile
+  - 📍 County Profile:
     Select a specific county to visualize its 7 economic features against the "Illinois State Average" using properly scaled bar charts.
-  - 📉 Regional Trends & ML
+  - 📉 Regional Trends & ML:
     Displays the OLS econometric interpretation table (coefficients & significance).
 Shows the AI feature importance ranking via a horizontal bar chart.
 Analyzes model residual distributions and lists the Top 10 over-predicted and under-predicted counties.
-  - 🔮 AI Scenario Simulator
+  - 🔮 AI Scenario Simulator:
     Features 7 dynamic sliders and a real-time gauge chart to test policy interventions (e.g., "If median income increases by $10,000, how much will unemployment drop?").
-  - 🗺️ Spatial Intelligence Map
+  - 🗺️ Spatial Intelligence Map:
     Map different data layers (Actual Unemployment, Model Residuals, Income, Manufacturing) onto the geographic space.
 Supports full statewide overview and deep zoom into the Chicago metro area.

-- ✍️ Author & Acknowledgments
+- ✍️ Author & Acknowledgments:
 Data Sources: U.S. Census Bureau (ACS 5-Year Data), Illinois Department of Labor, and open government datasets.

 Built with the Streamlit framework; interactive mapping powered by Plotly.